 Step 1 - Run the simulation to check Pathmind Helper setup.

 Go through the steps of the Check Pathmind Helper Setup guide to make sure that everything is working without error.
 Completing this step will also demonstrate how the model performs using random actions instead of an optimizer or policy.

 Observations - This simulation contains 12 observations for the retailer, the wholesaler, and the factory.
 These observations provide a comprehensive snapshot of the current state of the system.

-Reward Variables - There are two reward variables used as ingredients for the reward function in this model:
+Metrics - There are two metrics that can be used as ingredients for the reward function:

 - Average waiting time (in days) to satisfy demand.

 - Average total cost of managing inventory levels.

 - Total inventory levels for the retailer, wholesaler, and factory.

 Actions - The action sets the level of both fixed (big "S") and variable (small "s") inventory levels.
 There are two things to note: